karuifeather/featherdown/README.md

 # featherdown

+**featherdown** is an ESM-first Markdown publishing engine for **Node, browsers, and Deno**.

-`featherdown` is a TypeScript package for converting Markdown into sanitized HTML for publishing workflows.
+It turns Markdown into sanitized HTML with a production-friendly pipeline that includes:

+- GFM
+- math via KaTeX
+- syntax highlighting
+- heading anchors
+- chart placeholder blocks
+- optional manifest-based image rewriting
+- non-fatal render diagnostics
+- an optional **Node-only Mermaid** entry for static SVG rendering

+It is built for publishing workflows that want more than raw Markdown parsing, but less complexity than assembling and maintaining a full unified stack by hand.

+## Why featherdown?

+Use `featherdown` when you want:

+- a ready-to-use Markdown → HTML pipeline
-It provides a browser-safe default entry and a separate Node-only Mermaid subpath.
+- a browser-safe default entry
+- explicit sanitization instead of “bring your own sanitizer”
+- publishing-oriented extras like chart placeholders and image rewriting
+- optional diagnostics for content issues that should not crash rendering
+- a separate Node-only Mermaid path instead of bundling Node-specific behavior into the default entry

 ## Install